Discounts and Exemptions

 - Unoccupied property which is owned by a Housing Body and is kept with a view to being demolished

-- Unoccupied property held by a Registered Charity (maximum 6 months exemption).
+- Unoccupied property held by a Registered Charity (maximum six months exemption)

 - Unoccupied property repossessed by a bank/building society

-- Unoccupied property where the liable person has died and no grant of confirmation has been made. (and for up to 6 months after grant of confirmation has been made)
+- Unoccupied property where the liable person has died and no grant of confirmation has been made (and for up to six months after grant of confirmation has been made)

 - Unoccupied property available for occupation by a Minister of Religion